 The chairs were assembled with durable and bug resistant local rosewood and teak in an age when many other contemporaries in Europe were innovating design with materials such as aluminium and plywood.
-This locally sourced materiality has enabled Pierre Jeanneret furniture to survive decades in warehouses or junkyards (some were even sold as firewood) after being tossed aside in lieu of more ‘modern’ (ie mass-produced) designs about 20 years after the completion of the Chandigarh project.
+This locally sourced materiality enabled Pierre Jeanneret furniture to survive decades in warehouses or junkyards (some were even sold as firewood) after being tossed aside in lieu of more contemporary designs, about 20 years after the completion of the Chandigarh project.

-More recently the appreciation for mid-century modernism design has grown, with the original pieces re-discovered by collectors and designers such as Axel Vervoordt, gallerist Larry Gagosian and in recent times have even been coveted by reality stars the Kardashians.
+More recently the appreciation for mid-century modernist design has grown, with the original pieces rediscovered by revered collectors and designers such as Axel Vervoordt, gallerist Larry Gagosian and in recent times have been coveted by reality stars the Kardashians.
 French architect Jospeh Dirand mused of their design, “It’s so simple, so minimal, so strong… put one in a room, and it becomes a sculpture.”

 “It’s so simple, so minimal, so strong...
 Put one in a room, and it becomes a sculpture.”- Joseph Dirand

-Tigmi Trading are thrilled to be working exclusively with the skilled artisans from Phantom Hands on Project Chandigarh to offer Pierre Jeanneret re-editions to Australia and across the globe.
-As the market becomes cluttered with replicas of all kinds, Phantom Hands are preserving the integrity of the original design.
+Tigmi Trading are thrilled to be working exclusively with the skilled artisans from Phantom Hands on Project Chandigarh to offer Pierre Jeanneret re-editions to Australia and globally.
+Unfortunately due to the popularity of the series we have seen less sophisticated copies emerge, where disproportion and inferior materials are a constant.
+As the market becomes cluttered with replicas, our artisans point of difference is the continuous preservation of the integrity of the original design.

 Based in the city of Bangalore, in the state of Karnataka in Southern India, their workshop welcomes a crafts community of artisans from all over India, including from the same city of Chandigarh where the design was conceived.
 They work to empower artisans by providing housing and health insurance to them and their families, and by paying wages that are well above market rates.
 They have also supported research programs on Pierre Jeanneret's archives at the Canadian Centre for Architecture (CCA) since 2016, with the purchase of furniture made by Phantom Hands contributes towards research and the preservation of these archives.